MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/budgeting/budget-planning-overview-configuration.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This article introduces budget planning, and contains information to help you configure budget planning and set up budget planning processes.
+This topic introduces budget planning.
+It contains information to help you configure budget planning and assist you in setting up budget planning processes.

 Overview of budget planning
 ---------------------------

 An organization can configure budget planning, and then set up budget planning processes to meet its policies, procedures, and requirements for budget preparation.

-When you understand the concepts and terminology that are used in Dynamics 365 Finance, it will be easier to implement budget planning in your organization.
+Understanding the concepts and terminology that are used in Dynamics 365 Finance, should make it easier to implement budget planning effectively in your organization.

 ### Key terms

 -   **Budget planning processes** – Budget planning processes determine how budget plans can be updated, routed, reviewed, and approved in the budgeting organization hierarchy.
 A budget planning process is linked to a budget cycle and an organization through a legal entity.
 -   **Budget plans** – Budget plans contain the budget data for a budget cycle.
 You can have multiple budget plans that are used for various purposes.
-For example, budget plans can be used to create budget amounts for different organizational units, or they can help you make comparisons and reach informed decisions.
+For example, you can use budget plans to create budget amounts for different organizational units.
+You can also use them to make comparisons and reach informed decisions.
 -   **Budget plan scenarios** – Budget plan scenarios define categories of data for the budget plans.
 You define budget plan scenarios to support monetary and other unit-of-measure classes, such as quantities.
 Examples of monetary budget plan scenarios include department previous year and department requests.
 Examples of budget plan scenarios that use quantities include Previous year support calls and Full-time equivalent (FTE) count.
 -   **Budget planning stages** – Budget planning stages define the steps that a budget plan follows from its start to the final approval.
 Budget planning stages are arranged in budget planning workflows.
 -   **Budget planning workflows** – Budget planning workflows consist of, and define, budget planning stages.
 Budget planning workflows are associated with budgeting workflows.
 Budgeting workflows are the automated and manual processes that move budget plans through the budget planning stages.